PecoDory/Alice-Tarot-Queen/README.md

 ### Post MVP

 - Have a place where users can submit their own tarot and psychic phenomena-related images.
-- Create a way for interpretaions of cards to be more in depth than only descriptions i.e. "if this card, and this card are drawn together, that means this."
+- Create a way for interpretations of cards to be more in depth than only descriptions i.e. "if this card, and this card are drawn together, that means this."

 ## Project Schedule